Yasutoshi Nishimura

-Yasutoshi Nishimura (西村 康稔, Nishimura Yasutoshi) is a Japanese politician who served as the Minister of Economy, Trade and Industry from August 2022 until December 2023.
-Nishimura previously served as Minister of State for Economic and Fiscal Policy from 2019 to 2021.
-A member of the Liberal Democratic Party, he has been a member of the House of Representatives since 2003, representing Hyogo's 9th district.
+Yasutoshi Nishimura (西村 康稔, Nishimura Yasutoshi) is a Japanese politician who serves as chairman of the Liberal Democratic Party (LDP) Election Strategy Committee since 2026.
+He was previously Minister of Economy, Trade and Industry from 2022 to 2023 and as Minister of State for Economic and Fiscal Policy from 2019 to 2021.
+He has been a member of the House of Representatives since 2003, representing Hyogo 9th district.

 Nishimura resigned from his cabinet posts in December 2023 amid allegations of a slush fund involving himself and several other ministers and members of the LDP.